gabriel4649/JMdictDB/README.txt

 make target, "activate" is provided to move the newly loaded database to "jmdict".

+No provision is made for concurrent access while loading data; we assume that only the access to the database being loaded is by the procedures used for the loading.
+Use of databases other than the one being loaded can continue as usual during loading.

 1. Choose passswords to use for Postgreql users "jmdictdb" and "jmdictdbv".